Review: Is Dining at the Sky Bistro Worth It?

 How Should You Dress?

-Dress for the Sky Bistro is smart casual, though like most restaurants in Banff, you can really wear any attire you want.
+Dress for the Sky Bistro is smart casual, though, like most restaurants in Banff, you can really wear any attire you want.
 Mountain restaurants are laid-back like that!
 After the meal, you’ll want a jacket to explore the outdoor area.
 Even in the middle of summer, it gets cold in Banff, especially at elevation and in the evening.
 We always bring a jacket when we go up the Banff Gondola.
 In the winter, you 100% need a warm jacket, hat, scarf, and gloves!

 A More Affordable Experience: Northern Lights Kitchen

-If you want to enjoy the views but want something slightly more affordable than the Sky Bistro, we recommend heading to the Northern Lights Kitchen right next door.
 This is a buffet-style restaurant.
 I know what you might be thinking – a buffet – really?
 But this isn’t Golden Coral; the Northern Lights Kitchen buffet is exceptional.
-The buffet costs $45 a person ($22/Child).
+The buffet costs $55 a person ($27.50/Child).
 There’s a carving station, pizza station, soup station, salad station, and a variety of other hot selections.

-The best news is that all tables are next to big bright windows that provide similar views to the Sky Bistro.
-You can book the Northern Lights Kitchen on Open Table.
+The best news is that all tables are next to big, bright windows that provide similar views to the Sky Bistro.
+You can book the Northern Lights Kitchen on OpenTable or try walking up.
+Reservations are recommended for dinner service in the summer.

 Is The Sky Bistro Worth The Money?